tangentsoft/pidp8i/README.md

     [modified by us][bosi].

 *   This software distribution, unpacked somewhere convenient within the filesystem on the Raspberry Pi.
-That’s already done on our modified OS images, in `~/pidp8i`.
+That’s already done on [our modified OS images][bosi], in `~/pidp8i`.
 When adding it to the stock OS, we recommend that you unpack it in your `HOME` directory or somewhere else your user has read/write access.